andreujuanc/ethmoji/README.md

 # TODO:
 - NFT Data size should depend on voting power somehow
 - Would be nice to set the curator as the proposal creator so it gets a cut
+- Should we burn the auction winning bid?
+- Check data for invalid characters \n\r\t

 # Utils
 ```